 She has authored research articles on health care organizational and community related issues, and has won research grants from the UW Oshkosh and the Blue Cross Blue Shield of Michigan Foundation.
 In 2010 she was awarded with Academy of Management Outstanding Reviewer Award.

 Filipova gives back to her community by serving as the Chair of the Board of Directors of Evergreen Village, Inc., a non-profit Continuing Care Retirement Community.
-She also serves as a member of Oshkosh United Way Allocations and Community Investment Committee and the Oshkosh Funding Consortium.
+She also serves as a member of Oshkosh Area United Way Allocations and Community Investment Committee, the Oshkosh Funding Consortium, and the Basic Needs Giving Partnership Grants Team of the Oshkosh Area Community Foundation.

 Born in Pleven, Bulgaria, Filipova earned her master's degree in English philology from St. Cyril and St. Methodius of Veliko Turnovo University in Bulgaria in 1994; her master's degree in leadership in public administration from Saginaw Valley State University in 2002; and her Ph.D. in public administration in 2007, Pi Alpha Alpha in 2005, Phi Kappa Phi in 2008 from Western Michigan University.
 Filipova was a Fellow of the National Science Foundation Research Ethics Program.